-The Bachelor of Arts Degree in Community Services (CSV) represents a multi-disciplinary program for students interested in or already working in human service careers.
+The Bachelor of Arts Degree in Community and Human Services represents a multi-disciplinary program for students interested in or already working in human service careers.
 This degree prepares students for a variety of career opportunities in diverse human and social service agencies, non-profit, for-profit, faith-based, as well as government programs.

 This program provides a solid framework and lays the groundwork in preparing students to continue with master degree programs in counseling and social work.